ngareleo/monte-carlo-simulation/README.md

-### monte-carlo-simulation
+# Monte Carlo Simulation

-Approximation of PI using monte carlo simulation
+A python program that approximates the value of PI using monte carlo simulation